cblanken/cblanken.github.io/content/posts/SuperGuesser.md

     exit('Invalid')
 ```

-And finally, if our guess passes both of those checks it is appened to the `guesses` list.
+And finally, if our guess passes both of those checks it is appended to the `guesses` list.
 ```python
 else:
     guesses.append(guess)
 ```

-This `guesses` list is joined and printed as the flag output provided the program doesn't exit prematurely by receiving an invalid flag portion.
+This `guesses` list is joined and printed as the flag output provided the program doesn't exit prematurely by receiving an incorrect guess.
 ```python
 else:
     print(f"Flag: {guesses[0]}" + '{' + ''.join(guesses[1:]) + '}')
 ```

 One important part of the last line, is that the first element of `guesses` is used as the beginning of our flag which, according to the flag format should correspond to `cvctf`.
-With that in mind we should be able to confirm our understanding of the program is correct by finding the md5 hash of `cvctf` which should match the first hash in `hashes`.
+With that in mind we should be able to confirm our understanding of the program by finding the md5 hash of `cvctf` which should match the first hash in `hashes`.

-We can get the md5 hash by running `echo -n cvctf | md5sum` in the terminal.
+We can get the md5 hash by running `echo -n cvctf | md5sum` in our terminal.
 This gives us an md5 hash of `d70146aef5a8e5364791d3006ccd9c00`

 Placing the hashes side by side we can see that they match.
 ```